-Assessment Description: Examination: A 2 hour closed book exam will take place in May/June (worth 50 % of the final mark).
+Assessment Description: Examination: A 2 hour closed book exam will take place in May/June (worth 60 % of the final mark).

-Coursework: Electronic online tests with randomised coefficients will be set during the semester.
-These tests make up the coursework element of the course (worth 50% of the final mark).
-Each test is an individual piece of coursework.
+Coursework 1, 2, 3, 4, 5: Electronic online tests with randomised coefficients will be set during the semester.
+Each test is an individual piece of coursework and worth 8% each.

-This module is assessed by a combination of examination and coursework.
-In order for the coursework marks to count, you have to pass the exam component (with at least 40%).
-If you have less than 40% in the exam, then the module mark will be just the exam mark.
-Any resits are done by a supplementary exam.
-If you pass the exam but have failed the coursework, you may still fail the module, depending on the marks achieved, so it is important to do the coursework.
+This module is assessed by a combination of examination and continual assessment.
+In order to pass the module students must achieve a minimum of 40% in the examination component, and a minimum of 40% overall for the module.
+If students do not meet the exam and module requirements they will receive a QF outcome and will be required to take a supplementary assessment in this module, even if their module mark is above 40%.

+If students pass the exam but have failed the coursework, they may still fail the module, depending on the marks achieved, so it is important to complete the coursework.

+Resits are in the format of a supplementary exam.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Coursework feedback will be provided within 3-week after deadline according to University policy.
-When computer-based assignment the feedback will be done online and if required during lectures.

-Exam: an examination feedback summary is available online to students.
+When computer based assignment the feedback will be done online and if required during lectures.
+Exam: an examination feedback summary is available online to students